Rick Reynolds, LCSW

 • Nobody will protect you from your suffering.
 You can't eat it away, starve it away, sleep it away, cry it away, exercise it away, or punch it away.
 It's just there, and you must survive it.
 You must endure it.
 You must live through it.
 Counselors and friends can help you along the way, but the genuine healing is entirely up to you.

 • Nobody's going to do your life for you.
-You must do it yourself, whether you are rich or poor, out of money or raking it in, the beneficiary of ridiculous fortune or terrible injustice.
-And you must do it no matter what is true.
-No matter what is hard.
-No matter what unjust, sad, sucky things have befallen you.
+You must do it yourself, whether you are rich or poor, out of money or raking it in, or the beneficiary of ridiculous fortune or terrible injustice.
+You must do it no matter what is true or if it is hard unjust, or sad.
 Self-pity is a dead-end road.
-You make the choice to drive down it.
-It's up to you to decide to stay parked there or to turn around and drive out.
+If you make the choice to drive down that road, it's up to you to decide to stay parked there or to turn around and drive out.

 • It's likely you may not be able to make total sense out of the horrible and agonizing things that happen to you.
 However, with determination and mindfulness, you will begin to make sense of YOU, and that matters more than anything right now.

-• Richard Rohr often says that "Pain that is not transformed is transmitted."
-I remember, in the darkest of days, wanting to be transformed but not sure how that was even possible after experiencing something so traumatic.
-Here's what I have learned about transformation:
+• Richard Rohr, Catholic Priest and writer, often says, "Pain that is not transformed is transmitted."
+I remember, in the darkest of days, wanting to be transformed but not sure how that was even possible after experiencing something so traumatic as discovering my husband's affair.
+Here's what I have learned about transformation in this painful process.

-• First, you must discover your soul.
-Now, I don't ask you to believe in God or not believe in God, but I do ask you to believe that there's a piece of you that has no shape, size, color or weight but that gives you infinite dignity and value.
+1. You must discover your soul.
+Now, I don't ask you to believe in God or not believe in God, but I do ask you to believe that there's a piece of you that has no shape, size, color, or weight but gives you infinite dignity and value.
 Rich and successful people don't have more of this than less successful people.
 Infidelity is wrong because it's an obliteration of another soul.

 "I will not be who I was.
 I will not return to normal.
 I will not move on and forget about this time.
 And if I could do all of those things, wouldn't it be sort of tragic?
 Because boy has there been pain and misery on this path, just as there are on the paths of all of us who face changes they did not choose (which is all of us, right?).
 Wouldn't it be a shame if this path of pain was a kind of loop track, dumping me off at the beginning of the journey, undisrupted and pretending I had never left home as I waited for the scars to fade?
 This path is taking me to a new place, and each loss is a sign of a me that I cannot carry into the future world.
 And I believe - I really believe - that each of us will be better next that we used to be.
 This is not in a believing 'everything happens for the best' sort of way, but in a deep belief in the human spirit to take pain and loss and metabolize them into development and compassion and love.
 Right now, my body is working overtime to be new; it is nearly a full-time job.
 I will try to be present in the unfolding of it, holding the amazing delights of the moment when the pain stops and the world feels peaceful again, the joy of laughing over a cup of tea with a friend.
 I am becoming something new and unexpected."

 I can relate to everything Jennifer describes as she is clearly suffering.
-But she is not suffering from betrayal; she wrote this one week into chemo treatment for breast cancer.
-While we suffer uniquely, we survive the same way.
+But she is not suffering from betrayal.
+She wrote this one week into chemo treatment for breast cancer!
+While we suffer uniquely, our feelings and survival processes are similar.

 "Forgiveness is only for the brave.
 It is for those people who are willing to confront their pain, accept themselves as permanently changed, and make difficult choices.
 Countless individuals are satisfied to go on resenting and hating people who wrong them.
 They stew in their own inner poisons and even contaminate those around them.
 Forgivers, on the other hand are not content to be stuck in a quagmire.
 They reject the possibility that the rest of their lives will be determined by the unjust and injurious act of another person.
 Instead, people who forgive take risks to reshape their lives into something freed from past pain."